 Step 1: Awareness

-This involves informing your project team, stakeholders, vendors, and other relevant parties of the simulation and the risk management process.
-(It’s wise to include a risk management professional or CISOs in the business decision-making process is also wise.)
+This involves informing business leaders, security teams, stakeholders, vendors, and other relevant parties of the simulation and the risk management process.
+(Including a risk management professional or CISOs in the business decision-making process is also wise.)

 The risk management lifecycle involves planning, identifying, assessing, scoring, prioritizing, analyzing, treating, and monitoring risks.
-All the parameters for risks should be kept in a risk register, a record of information about identified risks.
+All the risk parameters should be kept in a risk register, a record of information about identified risks.

 The monetary value of any potential harm, such as cyber attacks and other associated cyber threats (say, a data breach), should be estimated and recorded as part of the risk assessment.
 This may include a range of values depending on the severity of potential outcomes.
-Any risk with a variable outcome should include a best, worst, and most probable value.
+Any risk with a variable outcome should consist of a best, worst, and most probable value.

-Next in a Monte Carlo simulation is to add cost estimates to address best, worst, and most probable outcomes (otherwise known as three-point estimates).
+Next in a Monte Carlo simulation is to add cost estimates to address the best, worst, and most probable outcomes (otherwise known as three-point estimates).

-Next, determine the correlations that exist between cost estimates and possible outcomes.
-Correlations are typically measured on a range from 0 to 1.
+Now determine the correlations between cost estimates and possible outcomes.
+Correlations are typically measured within a range from 0 to 1.
 Positive correlations indicate that as cost increases, so does risk.
-Negative correlations indicate that as either cost or risk increases, the other decreases.
+Negative correlations indicate that as either the cost or the risk increases, the other value decreases.

-Monte Carlo simulation models should represent both the value at risk (“How much will we lose if this happens?”) as well as the cost to mitigate the risk.
-A baseline simulation will indicate the cost factor for best, worst, and most probable scenarios; and the correlations between cost and risk factors.
+Monte Carlo simulation models should represent the value at risk (“How much will we lose if this happens?”) and the cost to mitigate the risk.
+A baseline simulation will indicate the cost factor for best, worst, and most probable risk scenarios and the correlations between cost and risk factors.

-A “pre-mitigated” model (that is, one without any mitigation whatsoever) will include risk events as well as the full impact of cost.
-This helps decision-makers to allocate the appropriate budget toward the necessary risk treatments and mitigation methods with the appropriate information security controls.
-A post-mitigated model will include risk events and as well as all risk treatments applied.
+A “pre-mitigated” model (one without any mitigation whatsoever) will include risk events and the full financial impact.
+This helps decision-makers allocate the appropriate budget toward the necessary risk reduction and mitigation methods with the appropriate information security controls.
+A post-mitigated model will include risk events and all risk treatments applied.

-Once the result of the Monte Carlo simulation is achieved, it’s important to study the differences between the post-mitigation and the baseline Monte Carlo simulation to understand what the true impact of your risk management protocols will be, and whether or not they’re sufficient to ensure compliance.
+Once the Monte Carlo simulation is complete, it’s essential to perform a risk analysis of the differences between the baseline Monte Carlo simulation and the post-mitigation outputs, to understand the true impact of your risk management protocols and whether they’re sufficient to assure compliance and remediation.

 Preparing for a Monte Carlo Simulation

-When preparing to conduct a Monte Carlo simulation, a risk assessment, or even maintaining your compliance risk overall, it’s important to be prepared with thoroughly documented information.
-Attempting to manage your compliance data manually via spreadsheet is simply not sustainable for large organizations in the long term.
+When preparing for a Monte Carlo simulation, a risk assessment, or even maintaining your compliance risk overall, it’s important to be ready with thoroughly documented information.
+Attempting to manage your compliance data manually via spreadsheets is not sustainable for large organizations in the long term.
 An automation-based comprehensive GRC solution is best suited to prepare for enterprise risk scenarios with a data-driven approach.

-That’s why we recommend ZenGRC’s risk management and compliance software.
-ZenGRC’s user-friendly dashboards show you in a glance which risks need mitigating and how to do it, track workflows, collect and store the documents you’ll need at audit time, and more.
+The RiskOptic ROAR platform provides user-friendly dashboards that show you which risks need mitigating and how to do it, track workflows, collect and store the documents you’ll need at audit time, and more.

-To learn more about how ZenGRC can help you prepare for a Monte Carlo Simulation, contact us now for your free consultation and demo.
+Schedule a demo to learn more about how RiskOptics can help you prepare for a Monte Carlo simulation.